| |

 of alcohol.

-Initiation of the "STOP!
-Underage Drinking" Project |
+●Initiation of the "STOP! under 20 Drinking" Project

-October 1, 2005, the Brewers Association of Japan, together with
+On October 1, 2005, the Brewers Association of Japan, together with

-Project to prevent underage drinking.
+Project to prevent under 20 drinking.

-The "STOP!
-Underage Drinking" Project represents a
+The "STOP! under 20 Drinking" Project represents a

-further enhancement of underage drinking prevention activities
+further enhancement of under 20 drinking prevention activities

 that the Association and the five member brewers have been engaged